Alexei Ivanov (writer): Career

-Social Activities and Art Projects
+Social activities and art projects

 While working on the novel ‘Serdtse Parmy’, Ivanov established a local museum of regional studies for children.
 The items for its collection were picked during the expeditions that Ivanov organized for his students.
 Some of the experience as a tutor for ‘troubled’ teenagers was later reflected in Ivanov's award-winning novel ‘The Geographer Drank His Globe Away’.
 However, after several years of successful work the museum was closed by the local authorities, nowadays there is a billiard center in its former building.

 Ivanov also worked on various projects aiming to create a better image of Perm, add fresh air into its cultural life, pay tribute to its long and colorful history.
 In 2009 with journalist Leonid Parfenov Ivanov made a movie ‘Backboneof Russia: Perm’.

 In the early 2010s Ivanov initiated a series of editions ‘Perm as Text’ that included works of many writers from the East Europe.
 However, the local Perm authorities, as described by Ivanov himself, gave him money for the series with one hand and stole budgets with the other.
 The project eventually died.
 In 2013 he publicly named Perm authorities ‘rogues and slobes’.

 In 2014 Ivanov co-authored an art album ‘Ekaterinburg: Multiply by Million’ with artist Valery Shtukaturov.
 One thousand copies were printed, mostly sponsored by private donors, and were distributed as gifts.
 Ivanov waved his fee.

 Ivanov openly opposed Marat Gelman and his cultural project ‘PERMM’ in the region, because according to Ivanov they neglected and ignored Perm's unique identity and heritage and tried to make a ‘second Winzavod’ there.
 The writer found it offensive that the authorities granted Gelman's museum of contemporary art 90 mln roubles and in the meantime gave only 30 mln to the Perm Art Gallery.
 In culmination of the scandal, Ivanov even refused his Stroganoff Award and moved to live in Ekaterinburg.

 Ivanov had never been abroad before 2012, only then he went to Prague for the first time.
 As of 2019, the writer lives in emigration.